Type to search

 6. Eat less meat.

-Meat is not only costly; it’s bad for the environment.
-Research shows that animal agriculture plays a huge role in the depletion of our water resources and the increase of global warming.
-You can reduce animal-related pollution by avoiding meat or eating it sparingly.
+Meat is not only costly; it can also have negative effects on the environment.
+Research shows that animal agriculture plays a significant role in the depletion of water resources and the increase of global warming.
+You can reduce animal-related pollution by skipping meat or or reducing your intake.

 Keep Reading: A Vegetarian’s Guide to the Hudson Valley

-According to the Environmental Protection Agency (EPA), only around 5 percent of the 1 trillion plastic bags used each year are recycled.
-You can avoid contributing to this problem by investing in reusable grocery bags and bringing your own.
+According to the Environmental Protection Agency (EPA), only around 10 percent of the 4.2 million tons of plastic bags, sacks, and wrappers used each year are recycled.
+You can avoid contributing to this problem by investing in reusable bags and bringing your own to the grocery store, your favorite clothing store, the craft store…you get the picture.

 8. Make homemade, healthy meals with few ingredients.